hasip-timurtas/Note-MeteorApp/README.md

 # Note-MeteorApp
 A public note application,
-Login with google accoun and keep your notes.
+Login with google account and keep your notes.
 Link : http://note.hasiptimurtas.com

 ### Packages